remmertjack/Clustering-Ball-Players-1/README.md

 #### Hierarchical Methods

 Hierarchical Clustering builds tree diagrams that show some hierarchy.
-Similar to an organizational charts with a CEO at the top and the different departments below them.
+Similar to an organizational chart with a CEO at the top and the different departments below them.
 The approach to creating these tree diagrams, or dendrograms, are either top-down, “Divisive”, or bottom-up, “Agglomerative”.
 In top-down, we start with 1 cluster and try to split